JamesHawkinss/discord-channel-sync/README.md

 ## Known Issues

+This does not currently work with images or sound files, as these are attachments.
 Spamming the synced channel will cause ratelimiting - all the messages will be synced, but may take longer than expected.
 It's not advised to use this in a busy channel.